SamStudio8/samstudio8.github.io.off/_posts/2015-04-24-trembling.md

 From now on, we will no longer create new UniProtKB/TrEMBL records for proteomes identified as redundant.
 </blockquote>

-Personally I would have liked to see this in the release notes[^4] rather than an often ignored HTML file Though it's funny that the removal of 47 million entries still wasn't enough to make it the "Headline" piece of news for this release!
+Personally I would have liked to see this sort of information in the release notes[^4] rather than as an aside stored in an HTML file that I don't tend to open in my terminal!
+Though it is amusing that the removal of 47 million entries still wasn't enough of a story to make it the "Headline" piece of news for the release!

 Mystery solved.
-At least my BLAST jobs have less to hit against now?
+At least my BLAST jobs have less to hit against now[^5]?

 * * *